ASZM101/aszm101.github.io/planning.md

 # Planning

+## Extra

-### Extra
+### General
-- Update LinkedIn/resume with any changes made to descriptions
-- Update Midwest link once URL changes to 2025 archive
-- Create website specifically for CR GWC and add to about page
-- Add personal website ("corner of the internet") to Shipwrecked projects
-- Add short paragraph with general introduction to each page
 - Make all btns in each btn group the same size, maybe diff for each group
+- Version of entire website in Spanish, add dropdown in/near header to switch between languages
-- Add images to each section, possibly horizontal gallery with arrows
+- Add short paragraph with general introduction and possibly image to each page
-- If keeping dropdowns, make summary and marker have background (card-like appearance), but not rest of details
+- Add scrolling animation, elements appear as user scrolls
 - Make headings and bolded words diff colors
-- Gradient bkgds, auto detect system preferences
+- Auto detect system prefs for gradient bkgds
-    - Light mode (start here)
+    - Light mode
         - Primary: pink hues
         - Secondary: purple hues
     - Dark mode
         - Primary: green hues
         - Secondary: blue hues
-- Version of entire website in Spanish
+- Animations
     - Typing animation
     - Uncrypting animation
-- Terminal-like appearance
+    - Terminal-like appearance/interactivity
+- Updates (later)
+    - Update LinkedIn/resume with any changes made to descriptions
+    - Update Midwest link once URL changes to 2025 archive
+    - Create website specifically for CR GWC and add to about page

+### About
+- Add icons/logos to btns
+- Add imgs to each section, possibly horizontal galleries with arrows
+- Turn dropdowns into tabs with "cards"

+### Projects
+- Add icons/logos to btns
+- Add imgs to each section, possibly horizontal galleries with arrows
+- Turn dropdowns into tabs with "cards"
+- Add btn-like tags for each project (progrmaming languages, interest categories)
+- If keeping dropdowns:
+    - Animate open/closing details
+    - Make summary have card-like appearance, but not rest of details
-- Terminal-like interactivity
+- Miscellaneous projects:
+    - CRJH orchestra website (update first, contact Ms. Vu for udpated info)
+    - ByBrandt (once MVP English version done)

+### Articles
+- Make "cards" for custom Medium embeds
+- Maybe remove page from nav for now?
+Not sure if enough quality videos yet

+### Videos
+- Maybe remove page from nav for now?
+Not sure if enough quality videos yet

+#### Contact
+- Create social media accounts and add here

+### Resume
+- Adapt PDF emebed for mobile

+## ✅ MVP

-## ✅ About/Home (logo)
+### ✅ About (logo)
 - Add links as btns
-- Tabs for each section, dropdowns for now, or could leave dropdowns and animate open/closing
-- Add icons/logos/images
 - Add headshot

-### ✅ Technical experience
+#### ✅ Technical experience
 - STEME internship
     - Website
     - Programming